home-assistant/companion.home-assistant/docs/wear-os/wear-os.md

 ### Areas

 If any devices or entities have been added to areas in Home Assistant, these areas will be shown in the Wear OS app below the favorites.
-Tapping on an area will show all entities in that area.
-Any domains with entities not added to an area will be shown near the bottom of the list as 'More entities'.
+Tapping on an area will show all primary entities in that area.
+Any domains with primary entities not added to an area will be shown near the bottom of the list as 'More entities'.
+Configuration and diagnostic entities are only shown in 'All entities', at the bottom of the list.

 ### Settings